 The Feathers: till this year, in the care of the same landlord since 1971 as a quiet locals boozer.
-Under new ownership, now a LGBT friendly pub.
+In recent times it has been a LGBT friendly pub.

 Gig’s Bar: on the corner of Booth Street, possibly short lived as premises is now a charity shop.
 Former bank building.